vjacquet/WmcSoft/notes/cloning.md

 # Cloning
-Framework Design Guidelines advise against implementing `ICloneable` or even using it in public APIs mostly because this interface does not specify whether the opy is deep or shallow.
+Framework Design Guidelines advise against implementing `ICloneable` or even using it in public APIs mostly because this interface does not specify whether the copy is deep or shallow.
 Instead, they suggest to define a `Clone` method on types that need a cloning mecanism and to ensure the documentation clearly states whether it is a deep or shallow copy.

 As a **user**, I am only concerned by the fact that changing properties of copy are not reflected on the original, unless they are meant to.